HossamAS/python-clock-arrow/README.md

 ###### python-clock-arrow
-###this project is a simple python project to show a rotating arrow like a clock in cmd .
+###this project is a simple python project to show a rotating arrow like a clock in cmd window.

 ![python-clock-arrow](https://github.com/HossamAS/python-clock-arrow/blob/main/Video_2022-11-20_041107.gif)